suryabulusu/ensime.github.io/build_tools/sbt.md

 ### sbt Version

-Your `project/build.properties` needs to use a version newer than 0.13.5 of sbt due to a [breaking AutoPlugin change](https://github.com/ensime/ensime-server/issues/672), e.g.
+Your `project/build.properties` needs to use, at least, a recent version of 0.13.x

 ```
-sbt.version=0.13.16
+sbt.version=0.13.17
 ```

-or even
+or

 ```
-sbt.version=1.0.2
+sbt.version=1.1.1
 ```

 ## Contributing